AndreasBrommund/cloud-native/README.md

 - Verify that there are no service limits when e.g. running a cluster per student
 - Determine what the best account set up is for the course
 - What is the relationship between this course and the CI/CD introduction course?
 Will this course supersede the CI/CD course?

+Yes it will.
+CI/CD is an integral part of the cloud native course and will introduce CI/CD concepts to the students in a more realistic environment than the CI/CD introduction course.

 ## Cloud Native - Part ii